We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 How Browser Extension-Based AI Notetakers Work

-The alternative approach - used by IceCubes - runs entirely within your browser:
+The alternative approach - used by IceCubes - runs entirely within your browser.
+(Fathom is a notable exception among the well-known tools: it also uses a browser-based approach rather than a meeting bot.)

 1. You install a browser extension in Chrome or Edge